MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 #### Kinect Mapping State

 Swivels a kinect camera mounted on a joint revoluting around the z-axis from left to right and back to it's centered position to map the surrounding area.
-This only works for the implemented Gazebo simulation.
+This only works for the implemented Gazebo simulation as it publishes commands to the joint the kinect is mounted on.

 ### Reversing Routine State